SivMaXiaofei/hello-world/README.md

 # hello-world
 first-try
-hello, my name is mxf, and this is my first try on Github this the second-try's comment!!
+hello, my name is mxf, and this is my first try on Github/n

+this the second-try's comment!!